 AOSPs are encouraged to test their products in the IPAWS-OPEN development environment to ensure they are IPAWS-compatible.
 Developers must execute a Memorandum of Agreement (MOA) with FEMA to gain access to the IPAWS-OPEN development environment to support interoperable software development.

-To obtain an MOA application, please email IPAWS@fema.dhs.gov and indicate "Developer MOA Application" in the subject line.
+To obtain an MOA, please register for an account on the IPAWS User Portal.
+If you are approved for access by an IPAWS Team Member, you can submit an MOA Application via the portal.
 In return, the developer will receive the MOA to sign, along with accompanying Rules of Behavior.
 Once fully executed by both parties, the developer will receive:

 - Copy of the fully executed MOA

 View a list of Alert Origination Software Providers that have successfully demonstrated their IPAWS capabilities.